svarggas/game-concentration/README.md

 ## Some packages used

-create-react-app, Bootstrap, Jest, React Testing Library, PropTypes, Eslint, Prettier
+create-react-app, Bootstrap, Jest, React Testing Library, PropTypes, Eslint, Prettier.

 ## Thought process that went into the application

 ### Project structure

 Knowing that is a game and it can barely scale because of the specifications of it.
-I used a simple structure based on functionality.
-Folder for components, styles and tets.
+I used a simple folder structure based on functionality per file.
+So, a folder for components, styles and tests. \
+For a bigger application would be better to manage each per feature/component, so folder should contain the component perse, the css and the test.

 ### Design desiciones

-The idea is having a main component(App) who manages all the logic as the father and children as stateless components with none or little logic \
+The idea is having a main component(App) who manages all the logic as the father and children as stateless components with none or little logic. \
-Some patterns used: Stateless components, conditional rendering, controlled components and the use of react hooks
+Some patterns used: Stateless components, conditional rendering, controlled components and the use of react hooks.

 ### Coding conventions

-Naming conventions using "-" instead of spaces for css classes and camelCase \
+Naming conventions using "-" instead of spaces for css classes and camelCase. \
-The use of a linter in the project(eslint) \
+The use of a linter in the project(eslint). \
-Encapsulation \
+Encapsulation. \
-Mantaining naming standards in the applications \
+Mantaining naming standards in the applications. \
-Testing the code written \
+Testing the code written. \

 ## Biggest challenge

 Css, in the sense of the animations when selecting the card.
-Took most of my time.
+Took most of my time, the game logic was pretty straight forward.

 ## Things that can be improved if I have had more time

+App is created for desktop, so true responsiveness is a problem. \
 Better UI overall, like image sizing management, flashy animations and accessability.